 ROSEN, LEADING INVESTOR COUNSEL, Encourages Torrid Holdings Investors with Losses Exceeding $100K to Secure Counsel Before Important Deadline in Securities Class Action – CURV

-/EIN News/ -- NEW YORK, Dec.
-06, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Torrid Holdings (NYSE: CURV) pursuant and/or traceable to the Company’s initial public offering conducted in July 2021 (the “IPO”), of the important January 17, 2023 lead plaintiff deadline.
+NEW YORK, Dec.
+06, 2022 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of the securities of Torrid Holdings CURV pursuant and/or traceable to the Company's initial public offering conducted in July 2021 (the "IPO"), of the important January 17, 2023 lead plaintiff deadline.

 SO WHAT: If you purchased Torrid securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.